-PUBLIC HEALTH SELECTIVE AND ELECTIVE HOURS (22 - 25 HOURS)
+BACHELOR OF ARTS SELECTIVE AND ELECTIVE HOURS (25 HOURS)

-Course/Category Credits Public Health Selectives: In consultation with their Advisor, students must develop an 12 or 15 area of focus and choose 12 -15 hours of courses from the list on the following page that work toward their focus area (students in the professional track select 12 hours and students in the academic track select 15 hours).
-PUBH 393: Public Health Fieldwork is a requirement for students in the professional track but may be taken as a selective for those in the academic track.
-Public Health Electives: Pre-approved by Advisor as relevant to the student's plan of 4 study Free Electives 6 Total Hours - Selective and Elective Courses 22 or 25
+Course/Category Credits Public Health Selectives: In consultation with their Advisor, students must develop an 15 area of focus and choose 15 hours of courses from the list on the following pages representing an array of social and behavioral sciences as well as select 400-level public health courses with permission of instructor.
+Students are highly encouraged to consider PUBH 393: Public Health Fieldwork for one of their selective options.
+Public Health Electives: Pre-approved by Advisor as relevant to the student's plan of 3 study Free Electives 7 Total Hours - Selective and Elective Courses